maxkalavera/maxkalavera.github.io/README.md

 The code was developed using React tools, the structure set using CRA, Typescript was used to reduce code issues, and the visuals and animations were developed using mainly HTML5, pure CSS and vanilla JS.

 ## Latex
 To build the resume template Tex tools are necessary.
+Also having installed Inkscapce in the building machine is required.

+## JSON Resume
+The resume template JSON Resume standard was used as a base.
+The resume is generated using as source a JSON file, the schema to validate this JSON file can be viewed at [https://github.com/jsonresume/resume-schema/blob/master/schema.json](https://github.com/jsonresume/resume-schema/blob/master/schema.json).

 ## License
 React component library is supported under [Apache License Version 2.0](https://github.com/maxkalavera/maxkalavera.github.io/blob/main/LICENSE).